maddypetersen/pierce-hacker-submissions/lessons-to-be-revised/2019-16-05-MyPierceGuide.md

 > Students need: Pierce College Student ID, Registration Access Code, and to specify which quarter they are registering for.

 > This page allows students to take care of all their registration needs online.
 This includes registering, adding, and dropping classes.

+> A registration code will come from your advisor when you meet with him or her to talk about the upcoming classes.
+(Note: Running Start students will need to meet with their current highschool advisor before being able to talk to their Pierce College advisor.)